Chart Color Schemes

 Cultural Diversity

-The level of cultural diversity witnessed in Currans Hill was found to be above average when compared nationally for a number of language and cultural background related metrics
+The level of cultural diversity witnessed in Currans Hill was found to be slightly above average when compared nationally for a number of language and cultural background related metrics

-Currans Hill has a higher than average cultural diversity, with 20.2% of its population born overseas and 18.1% speaking a language other than English at home.
-Christianity is the predominant religion in Currans Hill, accounting for 58.2% of residents, compared to 64.3% across Greater Sydney.
-The top three ancestry groups are Australian (26.3%), English (23.7%), and Other (12.1%).
+Currans Hill, as per the 2016 Census, had a cultural diversity index above average with 20.2% of its population born overseas and 18.1% speaking a language other than English at home.
+Christianity was the predominant religion in Currans Hill, accounting for 58.2% of the population, compared to 64.3% across Greater Sydney.
+The top three ancestry groups were Australian (26.3%), English (23.7%), and Other (12.1%).

 Frequently Asked Questions - Diversity